Penowx/DBexT/README.md

 #  DBexT - Database File Extractor

-DBexT is a forensic utility for extracting embedded files (such as images, documents, archives) from binary database-like containers.
+DBexT is an open-source tool to extract  different files data (JPG, PNG, GIF, BMP, TIFF, PDF, ZIP) from binary files like `example.db` using signature-based detection.
+There is Python and C++ versions.

 ##  Features